Kyun Utthe Dil Chhod Aaye: Ratings

 The series had a TRP of 0.5 in its opening week.
 While initially it maintained a good rating, gradually the ratings declined in the later months.

-UK

 The series had good ratings in the UK.
 On its first day, it was watched by 15.5 K viewers, while on its second day it was watched by 24.2 K viewers.
 In March 2021, it was one of the most watched show with 19.6 K viewers on 1 March and 32.2 K viewers on 3 March.

 Soundtrack

 Kyun Utthe Dil Chhod Aaye's soundtrack has been composed by Uttam Singh, lyrics are penned by Dev Kohli.
 All the songs have been sung by Javed Ali and Bela Shende.